CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 #### INF.8.A6 Dealing with official documents in case of increased need for protection at home [Information Security Officer (ISB)] (CIA)

-If employees are required to process official documents or information with increased protection needs, they should consider giving up a home-based workplace altogether.
+If employees are required to process official documents or information with increased protection needs, they should consider giving up work at home.
 Otherwise, the home workplace SHOULD be protected by advanced, high quality technical safeguards.

 4 Further Information
 ------------------------------